trinhlehainam/Isekaijitaku/ansible/services/forgejo-rootless/BACKUP.md

 4. **Container Health Detection**: Provides accurate container health status detection with support for multiple health states (healthy, starting, unhealthy).

-5. **State-Aware Service Recovery**: Uses captured service state information to intelligently restore services to their original running state after backup operations.
+5. **State-Aware Service Rollback**: Uses captured service state information to intelligently return services to their original running state after backup operations.

 6. **Detailed Error Reporting**: Captures specific error information at each level and includes it in the backup report.